Live online course – from 31 October 2022, 14:00–17:00 GMT.

 - how to decide if a process needs a safety instrumented system (SIS)

-- what safety integrity level (SIL) it needs
+- what safety integrity level (SIL) is required

 - how to implement a process to manage these systems through the life cycle of an installation